How to Get Rid of Diatom Bloom In An Aquarium

 Can Diatom Algae Be Harmful To Fish And Coral

 We know that diatom algae, appropriately controlled and in moderation, can be a healthy addition to your aquarium ecosystem.
-But can Diatom be harmful to fish and coral?
+But can diatom algae be harmful to fish and coral?
 The answer to this question is not a straightforward yes or no. It depends on the occupants of your tank and how they interact.

 Diatom algae itself is typically harmless and can even be beneficial to your aquarium by producing oxygen and serving as a food source for some aquatic species.
 However, a sudden increase in the diatom algae population can also signal imbalance within your aquarium, particularly when it comes to the concentration of nitrates or phosphates.

 In most cases, the time when you are most likely to see a diatom bloom is when you are first starting a new aquarium ecosystem.
-You have just added new sand, rock, plant life, water and aquatic species, and there is a “settling period” the tank itself goes through to find its balance.
+You have just added new sand, rock, plant life, water, and aquatic species, and there is a “settling period” the tank itself goes through to find its balance.

 Sometimes you will also see a diatom bloom if your diatom filter has been clogged, your tank lighting is old or too weak or you aren’t using the right filter.

-Diatom algae are not generally harmful to fish but can be harmful to living plants and coral.
+Diatom algae are not generally harmful to fish but can be harmful to live plants and coral.
 Some species do what is called “encrusting,” which means they will grow on the outside of the plant or coral and create a crust that blocks their host from getting food and respiration.
 If you see your plants or coral starting to die off, this is a clear sign of encrusting.

 What Does Diatom Eat